The Flame Test

 - Calculate the frequency of light given its wavelength.

 - Calculate the wavelength of light given its frequency.

 - Identify an unknown metal by the color it emits when passed through a flame.

 - Safety Data Sheets: Information That Could Save Your Life (ChemMatters)

 - Teacher's Guide (ChemMatters)

-Notice: ACS's Committee on Chemical Safety recommends that the “Rainbow” demonstration on open benches involving the use of flammable solvents such as methanol be discontinued immediately.
+Notice: ACS's Committee on Chemical Safety recommends that the “Rainbow” demonstration on open benches involving the use of flammable solvents such as methanol be discontinued immediately due to extreme risk of flash fires and flame jetting.
 (Read this entire message.)

 - How To Make Chemistry Classroom Demonstrations And Experiments Safer (C&EN)